 Consider OFDM as a method to implement a near rectangular spectrum.
 Given an OFDM symbol consisting of $K$ subcarriers, the ambiguity function of the waveform is given by

 Given that $\pi \frac {B}{Kc} |d-d'| \ll 1$, the denominator can be considered negligible and the ambiguity function approximates that of a $\sinc{}$ pulse.

-When comparing the ambiguity function approximation, obtained by separation of the NF AF and bandwidth, to the ideal matched filter, two factors will affect the accuracy of the approximation.
-The first aspect is the accuracy of the analytical AF approximation, and the second is the aperture bandwidth product.
-Here, only the impact of the aperture bandwidth product is considered.
+When comparing the ambiguity function approximation, obtained by separating the NF AF and the waveform ambiguity function, to the ideal matched filter, two factors affect the accuracy of the approximation.
+The first aspect is the accuracy of the analytical AF approximation, and the second is the bandwidth-aperture product.
+Here, only the impact of the bandwidth-aperture product is considered.
 The error introduced by the AF approximation is most noticeable for small distances from the array due to the quadratic approximation of the spherical distance difference.
 Fig. \ref{fig:mf_vs_apx_simo_miso_combined} illustrates the actual MF ambiguity function and the approximation for MISO/SIMO and Fig.\ref{fig:mf_vs_apx_mimo_combined} for MIMO.
 In the comparison, the array aperture is kept constant while the bandwidth is increased.
 A reasonable accuracy for the worst case scenario is observed for $B_{\mathrm{f}} D_{\lambda}$ being a quarter of the constraint.
-As the $B_{\mathrm{f}}D_{\lambda}$ product increases, the sidelobe levels, especially near the nulls, are also increased.
-Moreover, different array architectures exhibit different sensitivities to the $B_{\mathrm{f}}D_{\lambda}$.
-The impact of increased sidelobes is more apparent for architectures where the AF exhibits nulls (UCA and UPCA).
-The increase in sidelobe level is less noticeable for linear architectures such as ULA and URA.
-The difference between the reference MF calculated numerically and the approximation is quantified by $\mathrm{db\ RMSE} = \sqrt{\frac{1}{N} \sum_{N} \left( |\mathcal{A}_{\mathrm{dB, MF}}|^2 - |\mathcal{A}_{\mathrm{dB, APX}}|^2 \right)^2}$, which is RMSE computed using dB values directly.
-The dB RMSE metric accurately captures the differences in the sidelobe variations (small amplitude differences), which are neglected when calculating the linear RMSE.